ADVERTISEMENT

 • Eating a lot of spicy food.

+• Upper GI (Gastrointestinal) Endoscopy - This test is not done for all suspected cases of ulcers but is done for people with a higher risk of stomach cancer, bleeding or symptoms not responding to usual medications.
 Here, the doctor inserts a long tube with a camera attached on one side (endoscope) through your mouth and throat, into the stomach.
 This will help the doctor to see the stomach and small intestine lining, and to visualize the ulcer.
 They can also collect tissue samples for testing.

-• Upper GI series - Upper GI radiography is a real-time fluoroscopy technique that involves taking series of X-rays of the esophagus, stomach, and small intestine after the patient drinks a thick liquid called barium (barium swallow).
+• Upper GI Series - Upper GI radiography is a real-time fluoroscopy technique that involves taking series of X-rays of the esophagus, stomach, and small intestine after the patient drinks a thick liquid called barium (barium swallow).
 This liquid coats the digestive tract, making the ulcer more visible.

-• Tests for H.pylori - The presence of H.pylori bacteria is tested in the biopsies from stomach (taken during endoscopy), blood, stool, or breath.
+• Tests for Helicobacter pylori - The presence of H.pylori bacteria is tested in the biopsies from stomach (taken during endoscopy), blood, stool, or breath.
 Endoscopic biopsies are the gold standard for detection of H.pylori in stomach tissue.
 The breath test is the most accurate of them all.
 In the breath test, the patient is asked to drink or eat something that contains radioactive carbon.
 H.pylori breaks down the radioactive carbon that is released as carbon dioxide, the presence of which is tested in the breath.

 The treatment depends on the cause.
 The following treatments are used: